agileapps-dev-com/ace-lib-theme/docs/variables/component/app-tabs-list.md

 | $ace-app-tabs-list-border-focus                   | 1px solid #6200ee                | Sets the color in focus mode.|
 | $ace-app-tabs-list-active-item-background-color   | #6200ee                          | Sets the background color in active mode of the item.|

-Each of the above variable can be assigned with different values as below:
+You can assign different values to each of the above variables as follows:
 ```scss
 $ace-app-tabs-list-border-focus : 1px solid #00ff00;